 The 2017 championship will be held in Oklahoma City from May 18-20 as part of the Oklahoma City Whitewater Festival, an event that will also include canoe and kayaking competitions.

 Throughout the winter months, the Sage raft race team is training hard in the pool.
 With a bungee strap anchored to the side of the pool, the team is able to paddle in place, which provides great resistance training.

 Our team is serious, and we are fired up for National Championships in May!

 No matter the time of year, we’re always working hard to plan our next rafting season here at Sage Outdoor Adventures.
 And 2017 looks like it could be an outstanding year in Colorado.
 It’s still early in the season, but snowpack levels are already well above average.
 Statewide, current snowpack levels are 116% of normal.
 If that trend continues, we’ll be on pace for a memorable summer of rafting!

 But no matter what the weather brings in 2017, we look forward to having a great time with many of you out on the water.
-For more information on whitewater rafting and our other summer activities here in the Vail Valley and surrounding areas, please visit our Summer Home Page.
+For more information on whitewater rafting here in the Vail Valley and surrounding areas, please visit our rafting page.